Sports Physical Therapy Residency

 - Program Length: 12 Months, starting in early January of each year.

-- Application Deadline: Late September of each year.
+- Application Deadline: Varies from late September through mid October of each year.

 - Location: Baylor Scott & White Rehab Outpatient Therapy – Dallas Carroll.